kwabenasapong/openpldoc/manual/source/creating_service.rst

 |service_open| **Load an existing service.**
     This second icon will Open an already created service file.

+**Note** You can drag saved services into the service manager.
+The service will be opened up and the existing service replaced.

 |service_save| **Save this service.**
     This icon will Save the service you created, added to, or rearranged.